Afterpay on iPhone and Mac: Splitting Big Tech Buys Into Four

 Good alternatives worth comparing

 Afterpay is one of several buy now pay later options, and the right pick depends on how you shop.
-Klarna offers similar four payment plans plus longer financing on bigger items, which can suit a several thousand dollar setup better.
-Apple Pay Later style installments, when offered directly at Apple checkout, keep everything inside Apple Wallet and can feel more seamless for Mac and iPhone gear specifically.
-PayPal Pay in 4 is handy if you already live in PayPal and want the split baked into a checkout you trust.
+Klarna offers similar four payment plans plus longer financing on bigger items.
+Installments offered directly at Apple's own checkout keep everything inside Apple Wallet and can feel simpler for Mac and iPhone gear, so check what Apple presents at the payment step before reaching for a third party app.
+PayPal Pay in 4 is handy if you already live in PayPal.

 It also helps to look at how Afterpay sits next to everyday payment apps.
 I compared notes in our Venmo versus other payment apps guide, and if your bank already does the heavy lifting, our look at what makes the Chase app stand out is worth a read before you add another installment service.
 For the full picture on desktop money apps, browse our best finance apps for Mac roundup, or step up to the wider Finance hub to see every category we cover.